Triplet Superconductivity from Nonlocal Coulomb Repulsion in an Atomic Sn Layer Deposited onto a Si(111) Substrate

 Two-dimensional atom lattices on semiconductor substrates are a material platform with a rather simple electronic structure.
 The adsorption of only 1/3 monolayer of group-IV elements such as Pb and Sn forms a $(\sqrt{3}\times\sqrt{3})R30^\circ$ structure, realizing a triangular lattice.
 Three out of four of the adatoms' valence orbitals are engaged in covalent back bonds with the substrate, leaving the fourth orbital as a half-filled dangling bond.
 As a consequence for the electronic structure, a single metallic surface band is present within the substrate's band gap.
 Such a half-filled surface band is subject to significant electron-electron interactions.
 For some of these materials, the presence of non-negligble non-local Coulomb interactions was suggested as the driving mechanism for their charge-ordered ground states (\eg in Pb/Ge(111), Sn/Ge(111) or Pb/Si(111)\,\cite{cortes-13prb125113,hansmann-13prl166401,adler-19prl086401,badrtdinov-16prb224418,tresca-18prl196402}).
-For Sn/Si(111), it was shown that electron-electron interactions even result in an antiferromagnetic Mott insulator\,\cite{li-13nc1620} and also that non-local Coulomb interactions play an important role\,\cite{hansmann-13prl166401,adler-19prl086401}.
+For Sn/Si(111), \new{it was shown in angle-resolved photoemission spectroscopy (ARPES) that the observed band folding was deemed consistent with an antiferromagnetic ordering of the Sn lattice}, in agreement with theoretical modeling of a Mott insulator\,\cite{li-13nc1620}.
+Soon after, it was also argued that a Slater-type insulator might be the source of the observed magnetism\,\cite{lee-14prb125439}.
+In Ref.\,\onlinecite{ming-17prl266802}, spectral weight transfer as well as the formation of a quasi-particle peak was demonstrated experimentally, establishing the Mott picture.
+Moreover, non-local Coulomb interactions seem to be non-negligible and play an important role in Sn/Si(111)\,\cite{hansmann-13prl166401,adler-19prl086401}.
 Most recently, the onset of superconductivity at $4.7 \pm 0.3$K has been observed in strongly boron-doped Sn/Si(111)\,\cite{wu-19arXiv1912.03242}.
 The hole-doped silicon substrate was grown first, and the tin surface layer was deposited afterwards, keeping the perfect triangular structure of the tin lattice.
 Doping levels of up to ten percent could be reached.
 A sharp tunneling dip near zero bias is observed for low temperatures, compatible with a superconducting gap.
 It is further shown that the gap can be suppressed with increasing magnetic field strength.
 Detailed analysis of the superconducting gap deviates from conventional BCS behavior, hinting at the unconventional character of the pairing state\,\cite{wu-19arXiv1912.03242}, in agreement with the Mott insulating state of the undoped material\,\cite{li-13nc1620}.
 The results reproduce many features of the correlated electron physics seen in complex oxides such as high-$T_c$ square lattice cuprate superconductors.
 In contrast to cuprates, Sn/Si(111) is much simpler, both chemically and electronically, and would thus provide the cleanest platform for studying superconductivity emerging from a doped Mott insulator\,\cite{lee-06rmp17}.